burakbayramli/kod/nomadicterrain/README.md

 be useful, for an entire terrain on the phone that can show mountains and contour lines.
 We need to create elevation / topographic models from sampled elevation data taken from Google Elevation API.
-The method below uses Radial Basis Functions method to interpolate elevation data for any point in a region modeled by RBF.
+The approach explained below uses Radial Basis Functions method to interpolate elevation data for any point in a region modeled by RBF.

 First create the main table `create_elev_table` which will be created in file defined in parameter `elevdb``.
 We take and store 40k sample